Marks of Excellence

 Fields of Study

-More than 100 fields of study are offered, including 52 Baccalaureate Degrees, 39 Master's Degrees, and 65 Minor options.
+More than 100 fields of study are offered, including 50 Baccalaureate Degrees, 35 Master's Degrees, 61 minor options, and an Ed.
+D. in Educational Leadership.

 Freshman Program is a National Model